YASIRZAHID/NPMPACKAGEGUIDE/README.md

 ## 2 Making a directory for our project

-now if you know how to make a new directory using command prompt do it(more detail at end of document appendix a) or create a new folder and open it click in address bar type cmd and press enter
+Now if you know how to make a new directory using command prompt do it(more detail at end of document appendix a) or
+Create a new folder and open it
+Click in address bar
+Type cmd and press enter

 ## 3 Setting up typescript configuration file